To British football fans in their 30s and 40s, big ice-creams, mini coffees and a pink newspaper mean only one thing – Gazzetta Football Italia.

 And the man at the centre of it was of course Paul Gascoigne, the ace in the pack of Channel 4’s coverage and originally hired to be the front man:

-“I was hired to be a producer in Rome to make sure we got our links recorded with Paul for the Saturday morning show,” Richardson said.
+“I was hired, as I recall, to be a producer in Rome to make sure we got our stuff recorded with Paul and he was going to do the links for the Saturday morning show,” Richardson said.
 “So for the first season all I was doing was the Saturday morning show and on Sunday they did the game live.